core-json/core-json/README.md

-Additionally, we have a fuzz tester which generates random objects via [`serde_json`](https://docs.rs/serde_json) before ensuring `core-json` is able to deserialize an equivalent structure.
+Additionally, we have a fuzz tester which generates random objects via [`serde_json`](https://docs.rs/serde_json) before ensuring `core-json` is able to deserialize an equivalent structure, with `core-json-traits` able to serialize an equivalent structure as well.

 ### Implementation Details

-The deserializer is represented using a stack of the current state.
-The stack is parameterized by a constant for the maximum depth allowed for the deserialized objects, which will be used for a fixed allocation on the stack.
-The deserializer's state is approximately two bits per allowed nested object.
+The deserializer represents its state using a stack.
+The stack is parameterized by a constant for the maximum depth allowed for the deserialized objects, which will be used for a fixed allocation on the stack (approximately two bits per allowed nested object).
+Then, the deserializer iteratively advances past each token, pushing/popping structure changes as it goes along.

 Optionally, the caller may specify a stack which does dynamically allocate and supports an unbounded depth accordingly.
+This opens a Denial of Service vector where a malicious serialization may nest objects as necessary to exhaust memory.

+Serialization is implemented by returning `impl Iterator<Item = char>`.
+This is a standard API, being an iterator, but does not mandate allocations and should be trivial to convert to a `String` (`.collect::<String>()`) or pipe to a `std::io::Write`-like trait.

 ### Drawbacks